DEA Seizure of Cash at the Airport

 Although not required, you can support your claim by submitting supporting evidence, such as the title paperwork or bank records showing your interest in the seized property.

 Filing the claim promptly stops the administrative forfeiture proceeding.
-The DEA must timely forward the claim to the U.S. Attorney’s Office for further proceedings.
+The DEA must forward the claim to the U.S. Attorney’s Office in a timely manner for further proceedings.

 If you intentionally file a frivolous claim, you may be subject to a civil fine as specified in 18 U.S.C Section 983(h).
 If you intentionally submit a claim containing false information, you may be subject to prosecution as provided in 18 U.S.C.
 Section 1001.